jk34/REST_API_Flask/README.md

 This app also has a client-side application that logs in wn with Google and receives an authentication code.
 The client then sends this code to my server which then communicates with Google to get a token.
 Then, I create my own token and send that to the client to authenticate with my application.

 Instead of creating a client-side application that sends the authorization code, there is the clientOAuth.html template in models.py that signs into Google and displays the authentication code

+I learned about all of this as part of the "Designing RESTful APIs" course offered by Udacity